cjgdev/midi-markdown/docs/developer-guide/cli-design.md

 # CLI Design Guidelines

-**MIDI Markup Language (MML) Command-Line Interface Design Standards**
+**MIDI Markdown (MML) Command-Line Interface Design Standards**

-This document defines the conventions, patterns, and best practices for all CLI commands in the MIDI Markup Language project.
+This document defines the conventions, patterns, and best practices for all CLI commands in the MIDI Markdown project.
 Follow these guidelines to ensure consistency, usability, and maintainability across all commands.

 ---